grame-cncm/embaudio/web/docs/lectures/lecture1.md

 <caption> Teensy 4.0 pin map (from  PJRC webite)</caption>
 </center>
 </figure>

-When the compiler builds your program, all global variables, static variables, and compiled code is assigned to dedicated locations in memory.
-This is called static allocation, because the memory addresses are fixed.
-By default, allocation tries to use the ultra-fast DTCM & ITCM memory.
-The following keywords allow control over where the compiler will place your variables and code within the memory.
-{TODO: shorten that:}

-DMAMEM - Variables defined with DMAMEM are placed at the beginning of RAM2.
-Normally buffers and large arrays are placed here.
-These variables can not be initialized, your program must write their initial values, if needed.
-PROGMEM & F() - Variables defined with PROGMEM, and strings surrounded by F() are placed only in the flash memory.
-They can be accessed normally, special functions normally used on 8 bit boards are not required to read PROGMEM variables.
-    FASTRUN - Functions defined with "FASTRUN" are allocated in the beginning of RAM1.
-A copy is also stored in Flash and copied to RAM1 at startup.
-These functions are accessed by the Cortex-M7 ITCM bus, for the fastest possible performance.
-By default, functions without any memory type defined are treated as FASTRUN.
-A small amount of memory is typically unused, because the ITCM bus must access a memory region which is a multiple of 32K.
-    FLASHMEM - Functions defined with "FLASHMEM" executed directly from Flash.
-If the Cortex-M7 cache is not already holding a copy of the function, a delay results while the Flash memory is read into the M7's cache.
-FLASHMEM should be used on startup code and other functions where speed is not important.

-As your program runs, it may use all of the RAM which was not reserved by static allocation.
-Because the specific memory address for each variable is computed as your program runs, this is called dynamic memory allocation.

-Local Variables - Local variables, and also return addresses from function calls and the saved state from interrupts are placed on a stack which starts from the top of RAM1 and grown downward.
-The amount of space for local variable is the portion of RAM1 not used by FASTRUN code and the initialized and zeroed variables.
-Heap - Memory allocated by C++ "new" and C malloc(), and Arduino String variables are placed in RAM2, starting immediately after the DMAMEM variables.

 #Teensy  developpement framework: teensyduino

 [Arduino's IDE](https://www.pjrc.com/teensy/td_download.html) software with the Teensyduino add-on is the primary programming environment for Teensy.
 Other environment can be used: [Visual Micro](https://www.visualmicro.com/), [PlatformIO](https://platformio.org/platformio-ide) or traditionnal command line Makefile (type `make` in directory `$(arduino)/{Arduino}/hardware/teensy/avr/cores/teensy4/`).